 Berlin is an amazing city.
 Modern, creative, multicultural... always full of things to see and where every corner breathes culture and history.
 A different place that is easy to get caught because it is always renewed and surprises us with many novelties.

 However, on the outskirts of the German capital is located a magnificent city that is worth leaving Berlin and reserve a day of your vacation to visit it.
-It represents the ideal combination of nature, history and art and for many years was home to Prussian royalty - I'm talking about Potsdam, one of the most beautiful cities in Europe!
+It represents the ideal combination of nature, history and art and for many years was home to Prussian royalty - Potsdam, one of the most beautiful cities in Europe!

 Potsdam is known for being the former residence of the Prussian royal family and the German kaisers, so it abounds with stately palaces and beautiful gardens.

 Its baroque architecture and the role that this city played at the end of World War II (with the famous letter of the Potsdam Conference) are reasons that attract thousands of travelers every year.
-These are the best excursions to visit Potsdam:

-This tour of Potsdam and its palaces is ideal for those travelers who visit Berlin but do not have much time in the agenda to make an excursion in the outskirts because in only 3 hours you can see the highlights of the city with a professional guide, who will tell you historical anecdotes, curiosities and will also show you details of sites that might go unnoticed if you do the visit on your own.
+This tour of Potsdam and its palaces is ideal for those travelers who visit Berlin but do not have much time in the agenda to make an excursion in the outskirts because in just 3 hours you can see the highlights of the city with a professional guide, who will tell you historical anecdotes, curiosities and will also show you details of sites that might go unnoticed if you do the visit on your own.

 What will you see?